 Sling TV’s Commitment to Customers

-Sling is sticking with what they know, offering an affordable alternative to pricey competitors by not giving you every channel under the sun.
+Sling TV is sticking with what they know, offering an affordable alternative to pricey competitors by not giving you every channel under the sun.
 It’s a strategy that has worked well for them with their streaming TV services and should continue to succeed with Sling DVR.
 It’s a new service and Sling has always been sensitive to customer input so expect some tweaking and perhaps a few surprises down the road.

 There are a lot of options for DVR services these days so do your homework and choose the one that’s right for you.
 Whether it’s the new Sling DVR or another great service enjoy the new power you have to watch, record and manipulate live TV.